acdop100/Lamp/README.md

 - **Completely Configurable**: Easily add new catalog sources for applications, ISOs, and ZIMs, or almost any other asset you want to track!
 - **Update Checking**: Easy version checking between locally stored versions and the latest upstream releases.
 - **Disk Space Checking**: Ensures you have enough space to download a file before downloading it.
-- **GitHub API Integration**: Leverages the GitHub API to extend rate limits for relevant catalog sources.
+- **GitHub API Integration**: Leverages the GitHub API to extend rate limits for relevant catalog sources with a provided API key.

 ## Extensibility & Customization